 It may be tempting to try to plan your destination wedding on your own; after all, who knows better about what you want than yourself!
 Let’s be real; you have enough on your plate without the stress of becoming a pseudo wedding planner/travel advisor.
 Enlisting a travel advisor will take that weight off your shoulders so you can enjoy engagement bliss and an expertly planned destination wedding.

 This is a crucial part of the process, so take your time and choose a location that speaks to you.
 Your travel agent will take the time to listen to you and get to know you and your partner to help you make the best choice for your destination wedding plan.
-We’ve highlighted some incredible options on our blog post “10 Best Destination Wedding Locations!”
-Let’s talk about factors to consider when choosing your destination wedding location.
+We’ve highlighted some incredible options on our blog post 10 Stunning Destination Wedding Locations in the Caribbean.

 Make sure to include travel costs, attire, and the works!
 Everyone has a comfort zone with what they want to spend!
 Even million-dollar weddings have some form of a budget.
 Setting your comfort zone will help decide what you and your partner truly want to focus on for the big day!